Zymo7/Formation-Planning-MATLAB/README.md

-# Formation Planning for MATLAB
+# UGV Formation Planning for MATLAB
+This repository provides an optimization-based planning framework for UGV formations.